 The rise of digital ad fraud

-But there’s another number around digital ads: $19 billion, which is the amount that marketers are expected to lose to ad fraud this year.
+But there’s another number around digital ads and marketing analytics: $19 billion, which is the amount that marketers are expected to lose to ad fraud this year.
 Ad fraud is rampant across the board, and occurs under a number of scenarios.
 Digital ads may not be served up to the right customer demographics, which means they generate invalid traffic from the wrong views and clicks.
 Or, publishers can register fraudulent traffic when bots click or view digital advertisements.
 In either case, marketers end up paying for ads that quite simply are a waste of money.
+This dilemma wastes money and valuable marketing analytics resources.

-Attempts to counteract fraud are notoriously difficult.
+Attempts to counteract fraud are notoriously difficult, hence why digital ad fraud is a large challenge in marketing analytics.
 Identifying the right customer demographics requires segmenting huge volumes of customer data.
 But this data isn’t always accessible, nor easy to prepare or analyze.
 Similarly, filtering out traffic generated from bots isn’t always straightforward, either.
 For example, Facebook made headlines in 2016 for removing viewers that watched ads hosted on its platform for less than three seconds, likely in an attempt to rule out accidental or fraudulent viewers.
 The decision backfired.
 It severely skewed the average viewing time and misled consumers who weren’t aware that this meaningful subset of data had been removed.
 Facebook promised to better identify what constitutes “incorrect” metrics, but the difficulty in parsing out fraudulent data remained.

 Given that the investment in digital ads isn’t waning, marketers need better technology to help identify target customer demographics and cull through bot-generated traffic.
-At Trifacta, we’re seeing companies leverage our data preparation platform as a first, critical step to conducting analysis.
+At Trifacta, we’re seeing companies leverage our data preparation platform as a first, critical step to conducting marketing analytics.

-Understanding the demographics of customers is key to better targeted (and more effective) ads.
+Understanding the demographics of customers is key to better targeted (and more effective) ads as well as better marketing analytics.
 In the pursuit of better understanding the behavior and demographic profiles of its customers, The Royal Bank of Scotland leveraged Trifacta to build more nuanced segments of their customer base.
 The company was able to prepare huge volumes of customer data across many different databases, and join customer activity with a specific customer ID.
 Better yet, this work was done by marketing analysts, not data scientists, which allowed them to more appropriately group customer identifiers based upon the questions they needed to answer.
 The Royal Bank of Scotland is leveraging its enhanced understanding of customers to drive many marketing activities across the bank—product development and customer service training, to name a few—but it can also inform their messaging and digital ad targets.
+When marketing analytics is combined with databases, marketers are able to combat invalid ad traffic and utilize data toward a more refined brand and improved sales.

 To get a sense for the other features that make Trifacta a great fit for cleaning marketing data to combat ad fraud, watch our demo focused on marketing analytics.
 After watching, we welcome you to try out the technology yourself—sign up for Trifacta Wrangler.